 Construction of Rutgers, Montgomery and Catherine Slips is complete leaving only the final design and construction of Peck Slip as open items within this activity.
 The revised schematic design of Peck Slip has been approved by LMDC and the community board.
-During the quarter The New York City Department of Parks and Recreation (NYCDPR) and the contractor continued to work on the revised final design for Peck Slip.
-NYCDPR reported that the final design and construction documents are complete.
-NYCDPR will present the design for Landmarks Preservation Commission approval early next quarter LMDC continues to work on other environmental requirements in order to obtain regulatory agency approvals.
+The revised project design was also approved by Landmarks Preservation Commission.
+During the quarter The New York City Department of Parks and Recreation (NYCDPR) worked on bid documents for Peck Slip.
+LMDC also continues to work on other environmental requirements in order to obtain all required regulatory agency approvals.
 No reimbursement requests were paid this quarter.